top of page

 Founder & Director

-I have worked with multiple zoos and other organisations all over the world, in collaborative research projects but also conservation, research, education, and animal care positions.
+I have worked with or at multiple zoos and other organisations all over the world, in collaborative research projects but also conservation, research, education, and animal care positions.
 I am a member of the BIAZA Research Committee, where I integrate the Research Engagement Group.
 I have authored and co-authored scientific papers and chapters for textbooks on zoo research, animal behaviour and welfare, and forest ecology.
-Currently I am a Lecturer in Conservation Science and Conservation Project Manager at a zoo in the UK.
-My main goal is helping zoos reaching (and showcasing) their full potential as conservation, research and education institutions, while continuously improving animal welfare standards.
-For more information on my professional background, have a look at my Linkedin & Research Gate pages.
+Currently I work at Bristol Zoo in the UK, as a lecturer in Animal Behaviour and Conservation, the ex situ projects manager for the Philippines conservation programme, and an advisor in the Animal Behaviour and Welfare programme.

 About us